-- 33 This report forms part of the consultation process for Members on the budget setting for 2024/25.
-Each committee with receive a similar report covering their own area of responsibilities. - 34 Once a set of draft budget change proposals have been agreed upon there will be further opportunity during the January cycle of Committee meetings to give formal feedback from each Committee to the Corporate Policy Committee which will then lead on to the full Council meeting in February 2024. - 35 There plans to be a series of engagement events with wider stakeholders to gather opinion and collate ideas on the final budget for 2024/25.
+- This report forms part of the consultation process for Members on the budget setting for 2024/25.
+Each committee with receive a similar report covering their own area of responsibilities. - Once a set of draft budget change proposals have been agreed upon there will be further opportunity during the January cycle of Committee meetings to give formal feedback from each Committee to the Corporate Policy Committee which will then lead on to the full Council meeting in February 2024. - There are plans for a series of engagement events with wider stakeholders to gather opinion and collate ideas on the final budget for 2024/25.